LLNL/sundials/doc/arkode/guide/source/nvectors/ARKODE_requirements.rst

 In :numref:`NVectors.ARKODE.Table` below, we list the vector functions in the ``N_Vector`` module that are called within the ARKODE package.
 The table also shows, for each function, which ARKODE module uses the function.
-The ARKSTEP and ERKSTEP columns show function usage within the main time-stepping modules and the shared ARKODE infrastructure,  while the remaining columns show function usage within the ARKLS linear solver interface, the ARKBANDPRE and ARKBBDPRE preconditioner modules.
+The ARKStep, ERKStep, MRIStep, and SPRKStep columns show function usage within the main time-stepping modules and the shared ARKODE infrastructure, while the remaining columns show function usage within the ARKLS linear solver interface, within constraint-handling (i.e., when :c:func:`ARKStepSetConstraints` and :c:func:`ERKStepSetConstraints` are used), relaxation (i.e., when :c:func:`ARKStepSetRelaxFn`, :c:func:`ERKStepSetRelaxFn` and related are used), the ARKBANDPRE and ARKBBDPRE preconditioner modules.

 Note that for ARKLS we only list the ``N_Vector`` routines used directly by ARKLS, each ``SUNLinearSolver`` module may have additional